lucid-brndmg/cyclone-online-editor/README.md

 In the end, a result and an optional trace string should be obtained as the code's execution result inside console, and the code's optional trace file.
 These 2 strings should be put inside response.

-For the response structure, the `/run` API takes this JSON format:
+The response structure takes this JSON format:
 ```json5
 {
   // Response status, enum value